mabkenar/XMPPServerScorecard/README.md

-# StaticGen
+#  XMPP Server Scorecard

+XMPP Server Scorecard, a leaderboard of top XMPP servers.

-[StaticGen.com](http://www.staticgen.com), a leaderboard of top open-source static site generators.
+This is a fork of netlify/staticgen and it is still containing information about static site generators.
+Stay tuned for more updates.

 ## Contributing